Michu444/Cpp-interview/README.md

 I also did not manage to implement the game mechanism with the computer, so you can also control the second player.

+Press ENTER 2-3 times if the game does not move to the next move or freezes after some information is displayed.

 <br/>